CaelumUVic/CSC412-Obsidian/Social Media and Digital Communication/Social Media and Digital Communication.md

 - Causing people to highly focus on themselves instead of others
 - Removing [[Social Cues]] from conversations through streamlined communication
 - Discouraging authenticity and encouraging anonymity
+- Cultural differences in how social media is utilized
 ## Applications

 In response, social media and digital communication platforms have developed various methods aimed at augmenting, facilitating, and increasing empathy: